benchristel/process-to-processes/src/preface.md

 Empirical Software Development:

-- does NOT mean that quantitative data is the only information that matters
+- does NOT mean that quantitative data is the only information that matters.
+This book will show you how to use qualitative information to make decisions, by [**comparing alternatives**](/programming/comparing-alternatives.html).
-- does NOT mean that programmers have to or get to make all the decisions
+- does NOT mean that programmers have to or get to make all the decisions.
 - is NOT the One True Way to program.

 ## Comparison to Empirical Software Design